|

 Cortez Mine - FOX

-mines.
-In the 1940’s, Dowell Ward purchased the old Cortez
+In the 1940’s, Dowell Ward purchased the old Cortez claims and

-quality blue, green or blue-green stone with a distinctive
+green or blue-green stone with a distinctive matrix.
+Most of

 |